carbon-language/carbon-lang/docs/design/interoperability/README.md

 interoperability requirements which have not received any discussion.
 These should be discussed further to determine appropriate syntax.

-The current text should be treated as placeholders (`$` is a deliberately bad character choice).
+The current text should be treated as placeholders; `$` is a deliberately bad character choice.

 Notable elements are: